depicted-candela/TransitionalSQL/solutions/12_speedUnleash.md

     </li>
 </ul>
 <div class="postgresql-bridge">
     <strong>Bridging from PostgreSQL:</strong> This is a significant architectural difference.
 PostgreSQL does not have a native bitmap index type that you create explicitly like this.
-While PostgreSQL's query planner can create bitmap structures *on-the-fly* during query execution (a "Bitmap Heap Scan"), it's an internal optimization, not a persistent index structure you manage.
+While PostgreSQL's query planner can create bitmap structures *on-the-fly* during query execution (a <em>Bitmap Heap Scan</em>), it's an internal optimization, not a persistent index structure you manage.
 Oracle's persistent Bitmap Indexes are a powerful, explicit choice for data warehouse-style queries on low-cardinality columns, a tool you would not have in your PostgreSQL toolkit.
 </div>
 <div class="oracle-specific">
     <strong>For more information:</strong> Read <strong>Oracle® Database Concepts</strong>,